adamzu/CPSC490/README.md

 1. `flask run`

 ## To access from ssh connection:
 While the Flask server and Webpack are running, run `lt --port=5000` in a separate terminal window (ensure [localtunnel](https://localtunnel.github.io/www/) is installed first).
 Then, open the returned link in your web browser.
+Or just use port forwarding...